Enhancing Action Recognition by Leveraging the Hierarchical Structure of Actions and Textual Context: Experiments

 \subsection{Comparison with State-of-the-art Methods}

-To evaluate the reliability and robustness of our proposal, we compare our method with existing state-of-the-art architectures for action recognition.
-To this end, we train different models initialized to pre-trained Kinetics 400~\cite{8099985} weights during $100$ epochs, the same number of epochs as the proposed method.
-3D CNN models (VideoResNet~\cite{Tran_2018_CVPR}, SlowFast~\cite{Feichtenhofer_2019_ICCV} and X3D~\cite{Feichtenhofer_2020_CVPR}) are trained with a learning rate of $10^{-4}$ and Adam optimizer, due to improved performance compared to the the training parameters of transformer based architectures.
-Such models (Video Swin~\cite{liu2022video} and MViT~\cite{fan2021multiscale,li2021improved}) are trained with the same hyperparameters as our model.
-Table~\ref{tab:sota} presents the results demonstrating that our model outperforms both 3D CNN and transformer based architectures on the Hierarchical TSU dataset, when trained with the same input size and hyperparameters.
-In this case the best performance, obtained from ground truth contextual data, is shown in bold.
-The second-best, derived from predictions, is underlined for each number of input blocks.
+To evaluate the reliability and robustness of our approach, we compare our method with existing state-of-the-art architectures for action recognition.
+Given that this work introduces the Hierarchical TSU dataset, the results serve as a baseline to evaluate where our method stands relative to existing approaches.
+To this end, we train state-of-the-art methods for action recognition initialized with pre-trained Kinetics 400~\cite{8099985} weights for $100$ epochs, matching the training duration of our proposed method.
+3D CNN models, including VideoResNet~\cite{Tran_2018_CVPR}, SlowFast~\cite{Feichtenhofer_2019_ICCV}, and X3D~\cite{Feichtenhofer_2020_CVPR}, are trained using the Adam optimizer with a learning rate of $10^{-4}$, as this configuration showed improved performance for these architectures.
+Transformer-based models, consisting of Video Swin~\cite{liu2022video}, MViT~\cite{fan2021multiscale,li2021improved}, TimeSformer~\cite{gberta_2021_ICML} and ViVit~\cite{arnab2021vivit}, are trained using the same hyperparameters as our method for consistency.
+To provide a fair comparison across architectures, we evaluate performance using input sizes that match those required by the respective state-of-the-art models.

+Table~\ref{tab:sota} summarizes the findings, demonstrating that our model outperforms both 3D CNN and transformer-based architectures on the Hierarchical TSU dataset when trained under identical input size and hyperparameter settings.
+The best performance, achieved using ground truth contextual data, is highlighted in bold, while the second-best results, derived from inference contextual data, are underlined for each number of input blocks.